Maschine2501/NR1-UI/README.md

 - [ ] Tune the whole UI (fonts, positions... etc.)
 - [ ] Add RS232 -> Braun Master Control communication
 - [ ] Make versions for other displays? like ssd1351, ssd1309?
 Maybe...
+- [ ] More Layouts and redesigning the existing ones

 ## Allready Done: